 Yes.
 We review your classes and test scores, and transfer as many credits as possible.
 Your credits will transfer to the four-year universities that are part of our network and count toward your major.
 This is a major benefit of our program.

 Providing extensive advisory support for each student is a major priority for American Honors.
 If you are enrolled in our program, you will be in contact weekly with a personal adviser who will stay with you throughout your time at American Honors, and beyond.
 Your adviser will help track your progress, identify networking opportunities and extracurricular activities, choose a major, and seamlessly transfer to a four-year university.

 You will have the chance to build friendships with other like-minded, motivated students through our small group class structure.
 We help plan and fund student-organized events, and assist in connecting you with networking opportunities and extracurricular activities.

 Our honors courses focus on English and Communication, Math, Science, and the Social Sciences.

-See our partner sites for specific details.
+See our network school sites for specific details.

 Quad Learning, Inc. is a young company that is building its national network through the American Honors program.
 Go to Our Network page to learn about our current network schools.